Jenniferlora/Kesha/README.md

 ## Additional Important Information:

 The iTunes API technically doesn't serve data in the JSON format.
-It serves JSONP data.
+It serves JSONP (JSON with Padding) data.
 [What's JSONP?](https://en.wikipedia.org/wiki/JSONP).
 This isn't a big deal, but it does mean you have to add this line to your ajax call:

 ```dataType: 'JSONP',```